MATHEMATICIAN · INVENTOR · AUTHOR

 The sun is having a tantrum.
 The last time was 26 millennia ago.
 Solar storms have been increasing in size and strength, threatening to end human civilization.
 Maya was built for this moment.
 But saving humanity will require sacrifices no one anticipated—and reveal truths about human history that will change everything.

-He holds multiple U.S. patents, including the first full-body exoskeleton robot system ever issued (US 5,616,111, 1997) developed in partnership with NASA and documented by Apple Computer.
+Randolph spent 40 years as an AI researcher, strategic threat modeler, and inventor for some of the most advanced programs in the U.S. government.
+He holds multiple U.S. patents, including the first full-body exoskeleton robot system ever issued (US 5,616,111, 1997), developed in partnership with NASA and documented by Apple Computer.
 His other patents include the world's first 3D open-air particle accelerator.
+He entered college at age 11.

-The Sky Fire Trilogy received official clearance for publication – as written.
+The Sky Fire Trilogy — three novels about AI, consciousness, and the future of humanity — received official clearance for publication, as written.

 "I had to write fiction," Randolph says, "because I needed to get all the things I've seen out of my head.
 Otherwise I'd go insane."